pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 <p>...</p>

-<p>EXAMPLE 1 A PDF dictionary containing key ‘Key’ with the value that is the text string "text‰" will look like</p>
+<p>EXAMPLE 1 A PDF dictionary containing key 'Key' with the value that is the text string "text&permil;" will look like</p>

 <code>
  <del onMouseEnter="mouseEnter(this)" data-issue="96">&lt;&lt;/Key(text?)&gt;&gt;</del>